surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * SVG renderer supports opacity in paths, not just fills
   * Fix a VSTGUI bug which caused artificial hover events in zoomed windows UIs
   * The "Store Patch" dialog is consistent with other internal dialogs
+  * Activate NonIntegral mode consistently on linux, improving drawing quality in all assets and working around an inconsistency in VSTGUI.
+  * MouseWheel works on nearly every element (the FX selector is the only one we couldn't get in 1.8)
+  * Warn windows users if Lato font is not installed
+  * Improve the look and feel (and code clarity) of the VU meter

 * Plugins
   * VST2 and VST3 advertise param name changes to the host